h-parekh/QA_tests/managing_aws_profiles.md

-## Instructions along with an exaplanation on how to leverage aws-vault for setting up profiles on your dev workstation
+## Instructions along with an explanation on how to leverage aws-vault for setting up profiles on your dev workstation

 ### Follow these steps to setup your IAM user along with MFA device